bmaeser/iptables-boilerplate/readme.md

 * stop: stops the firewall
 * restart, reload, force-reload: restarts the firewall (all three the same)
 * status: print out the status of the firewall, shows all entries in iptables
+* version: print out the version of iptables-boilerplate

 ## How to contribute
 fork + hack + pull request please :-)